Updated: September 1, 2023

-If you’re planning a trip to Hawaii (huh-vah-ee), learning some Hawaiian slang can be fun, might help you seem a little less like a tourist, and also shows respect to the locals (kama’aina – ka-ma-aye-na), who are very proud of their island heritage.
+If you’re planning a trip to Hawai’i (huh-vah-ee), learning some Hawaiian slang can be fun, might help you seem a little less like a tourist.
+It also shows respect to the locals (kama’aina – ka-ma-aye-na), who are very proud of their island heritage.

 Let’s take a brief look at the history of Hawaiian slang.
 This article will provide some help with pronouncing Hawaiian words, and teach you some popular Hawaiian phrases you should know before visiting the islands.
 Shoots?
 (Okay?)